 Commemorating World Blood Donor Day

-June 14, 2012 by Robin Maril, Legislative Counsel, Administrative Advocacy
+June 14, 2012 by Robin Maril, Senior Legislative Counsel

 Today commemorates World Blood Donor Day.
 The World Health Organization (WHO) recognizes today to focus national efforts on improving the safety and adequacy of national blood supplies by promoting a substantial increase in the number of safe and voluntary blood donors who regularly donate blood.
 Despite the critical need for blood donations today, gay and bisexual men are ineligible to donate blood.
 The current policy set by the Food and Drug Administration (FDA) prohibits men who have had sex with men (MSM) even once since 1977 from donating blood.
 This prohibition includes gay and bisexual men who are HIV-negative, consistently practice safe sex, or who are in long-term monogamous relationships.
 Far less restrictive donation deferrals apply to heterosexual men and women who engage in high-risk sexual behavior.